PageMenu/PageMenu/README.md

 ## Description

-A fully customizable and flexible paging menu controller built from other view controllers allowing the user to switch between any kind of view controller with an easy tap or swipe gesture similar to what Spotify uses
+A fully customizable and flexible paging menu controller built from other view controllers placed inside a scroll view allowing the user to switch between any kind of view controller with an easy tap or swipe gesture similar to what Spotify, Windows Phone, and Instagram use

 **Similar to Spotify**